fncnt/librna-sys/README.md

 may be used instead of setting environment variables.

+## Linking OpenMP

+ViennaRNA is linked against OpenMP both internally and in its bundled `libsvm` dependency.
+The latter may cause linking issues with the Rust compiler.

+This can be solved by adding [`openmp-sys`](https://crates.io/crates/openmp-sys) in downstream Rust code.

+For convenience, `librna-sys` exposes two cargo features that directly follow `openmp-sys`; `openmp` and `static-openmp`.
+The latter has to be enabled in conjunction with the former to show any effect.

+However, using `openmp-sys` directly is arguably cleaner and more flexible as downstream crates would not need to pass through cargo features to provide the same level of control.

 ## Usage

 Please refer to the [original documentation](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/index.html) of the `C` API.